Let’s build the future that we want to live in.

 Does this all mean that pre-seed rounds are by definition only targeting less credible founders and have inherent adverse selection?

-On Thursday, I’ll answer this question in my next post, as well as share how we approach pre-seed investing at NextView.
+I’ll answer this question in my next post, as well as share how we approach pre-seed investing at NextView.